jamesgreensill/Eclipse/Docs/Tutorial_1 - Getting Started.md

 ```

 Assuming everything went smoothly, there should be a newly generated Build folder under ./Build/
-If there was an error with the project generation please see this [here] for more information on how to get help.

 Now that your newly generated engine project has been generated.
 You're ready to start working with the Eclipse Engine!
 *See the next tutorial for `Creating a new Project!`*